fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-'Ad was an ancient Arab tribe.
-Hud is sometimes identified with Eber.
+'Ad was an ancient tribe in Arabian Peninsula.
 People of Aad were tall, strong and famous for their craftsmanshift, especially in building construction.

+In Islamic tradition, the Adites are believed to be among the first inhabitants of Arabia.
+They belong to what is known as the Extinct Arabs (العرب البائدة).

+After ʽAd's death, his sons Shadid and Shedad reigned in succession over the Adites. ʿĀd then became a collective term for all those descended from ʽAd.

+According to the Quran, Iram (إرم) is the place to which the prophet Hud (هود) was sent in order to guide its people back to the righteous path of God.
+The citizens continued in their polytheistic ways and Allah destroyed[1] their city in a great storm.

+Quran 89:6-14 mentions ʿĀd:

+    Have you not considered how your Lord dealt with ʽAad - [With] Iram – who had lofty pillars, the likes of whom had never been created in the lands.
+And [with] Thamud, who carved out the rocks in the valley?
+And [with] Pharaoh, owner of the stakes?
+[All of] whom oppressed within the lands and increased therein the corruption.
+So your Lord poured upon them a scourge of punishment.
+Indeed, your Lord is in observation.
+    Quran 89:6–14

-At first, Ad people worshipped only Allah but then they made idols from stones. and Allah sent them their brother Hud. and they called their prophet a fool and a liar and said tell Allah to send his punishment if you are truthfull.
+At first, Ad people worshipped only Allah but then they made idols from stones. and Allah sent them their brother Hud. and they called their prophet a fool and a liar and said Hud to tell Allah to send his punishment if you are truthfull.
 Then a draught happened.
 Plants died but people continued to worship idols.
 The draught lasted 3 years.
 Allah told Hud to gather his followers and leave.

 And then a black cloud approached them.
 People of Aad thought that this cloud will bring them rain.
 The weather changed.
 The wind ripped their houses apart and destroyed their buildings.
 The storm did not stop until the entire region was reduced to ruins.